Jae Crowder: Dallas Mavericks (2012–2014)

 After finishing his college career, Crowder decided to enter the 2012 NBA draft, where he was projected to be a second-round pick.
 Crowder was taken 34th overall by the Cleveland Cavaliers; however, a draft night-trade with the Mavericks sent him to Dallas, along with 24th overall pick Jared Cunningham and 33rd overall pick Bernard James, in exchange for 17th overall pick Tyler Zeller and Kelenna Azubuike.
 He was officially signed on July 20, 2012, on a non-guaranteed two-year contract, like all second round draft picks.
 His Marquette teammate Darius Johnson-Odom was also drafted with the 55th overall pick.

 Due to his strong showing in NBA Summer League and preseason games, he was described as "the steal of the NBA draft", averaging 11.4 points, 4.5 rebounds, 1.9 steals, 1.6 assists and 0.8 blocks in 22 minutes per game in the preseason and 16.6 points, 1.6 assists, 5.4 rebounds, 0.8 blocks, 2.0 steals and 41.7 percent shooting in Summer League, where he was also voted into the All-Summer League team.
 This strong showing raised expectations in the young player, as he was viewed as possibly the Mavericks' new franchise player and possibly a future All-Star.

 His stellar play earned him a spot in coach Rick Carlisle's rotation.
 He debuted in the season-opening win against the Los Angeles Lakers.
 After Dirk Nowitzki missed most of the early season with an arthroscopic knee surgery and starting small forward Shawn Marion was also injured, Crowder became the team's starting small forward.
 With Marion and Nowitzki's returns, Crowder's minutes decreased.
-His contribution started to dwindle a bit starting around the all-star break, when he admitted that he hit the "rookie wall".
+His contribution started to dwindle around the all-star break, when he admitted that he hit the "rookie wall".
 The Mavericks were never able to recover from Nowitzki's injury and missed the playoffs for the first time in 12 years, with Crowder averaging 5 points and 2.4 rebounds per game in 17.3 minutes.

 On November 5, 2013, Crowder scored a then career-high 18 points in a 123–104 win over the Los Angeles Lakers.
 On February 27, 2014, Crowder was assigned to the Texas Legends of the NBA Development League.
 He was recalled by the Mavericks on February 28, reassigned on March 1, and recalled again on March 2.

 On June 10, 2014, the Mavericks exercised their team option on Crowder's contract.
 With the offseason additions of forwards Al-Farouq Aminu and Richard Jefferson, Crowder's minutes subsequently dropped to start the 2014–15 season, falling out of coach Rick Carlisle's frontcourt rotation.
 On November 9, 2014, he scored a season-high 15 points on 5-of-6 shooting in a 105–96 loss to the Miami Heat.